 Both bench and jury trials follow the same process of presenting evidence and making a case.
 Those convicted, have the right to appeal.

 If you are charged with a crime in Clark County, you need the help of an experienced criminal defense lawyer in Vancouver, Washington.
 The attorney’s at Northwest Legal Advocates will work on your behalf.
-Contact us for a free, initial consultation.
+Contact us for an initial consultation.